kcp-dev/kcp/docs/content/concepts/registering-kubernetes-clusters-using-syncer.md

 Make sure to have the resource name in the form of `resourcename.<gvr_of_the_resource>` to be able to synchronize successfully to the physical cluster.

-For example to synchronize resource `routes` to physical cluster run the command below
+For example to synchronize resource `routes` to physical cluster run the command below:

 ```sh
 kubectl kcp workload sync <mycluster> --syncer-image <image name> --resources routes.route.openshift.io -o syncer.yaml